yuvalmGS/gigaspaces-wiki-jekyll/xap97net/deployment-on-machine-startup.markdown

 {% info title=Firewall environment %}
-If your environment has connection problems due to firewalls see depanlinkhow to set gigaSpaces over a firewalltengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/How+to+Set+GigaSpaces+Over+a+Firewallbelakanglink, this page is in GigaSpaces XAP java context, all the relevant described Jvm System properties should be configured inside `<JvmCustomOptions>` section of each service configuration file as new Option keys.
+If your environment has connection problems due to firewalls see [how to set gigaSpaces over a firewall](http://wiki.gigaspaces.com/wiki/display/XAP95/How+to+Set+GigaSpaces+Over+a+Firewall), this page is in GigaSpaces XAP java context, all the relevant described Jvm System properties should be configured inside `<JvmCustomOptions>` section of each service configuration file as new Option keys.
 {% endinfo %}